patkoch/iac_terraform_azure/vm/win11/README.md

 ![alt text](pictures/05_terraform_plan.png)

 This creates the file "tfplan".
-If the resources are getting created for the very first time, then the following command would be:
+If the resources are getting created for the very first time, then the final command for starting the provisioning would be:

 ```
 terraform apply tfplan